IvanCastillo1986/cyber-p2-project/wazuh-manager/Wazuh_manager_Ubuntu_LXDE.md

 What does this file do?<br>
 [Unit]
-`Description`  provides a human-readable description of the service.
+`Description`  provides a human-readable description of the service.<br>
-`After` specifies other systemd services that this unit depends on.
+`After` specifies other systemd services that this unit depends on.<br>
 `display-manager.service`,  `network.target`,  `syslog.target`  will be started, and then this unit will run after. (this property should be called  `Before`  instead)

 [Service]